As a marketer, it’s very important for you to stay at the top of the competition, and keep abreast of the latest marketing automation trends.

 5. Marketers will use chatbots to close more deals

-In 2018, chatbots were still a new and novel concept, and most companies that did experiment with chatbots built bots that were pretty basic and straightforward.
+In 2018, chatbots were still a new concept, and most companies that did experiment with chatbots built bots that were pretty basic and straightforward.

 These bots are able to provide information to users and/or answer basic questions, but that’s about it.